 - Create and compile comprehensive reports on work processes

 - Create new and innovative products for clients

 - Identify the demands of customers

 - Improve work processes and streamline operations

-By adding these skills to your resume, you give your employers an idea of what to expect.
+Adding these skills to your resume gives your employers an idea of what to expect.
 It tells them that you are capable of suggesting new ideas and helping them create innovative solutions to satisfy consumers.

 Now that you know how to write a research resume, it’s time to move on to adding these skills to your CV.
-To do this, you would need to correctly identify all the related skills that you possess.
+To do this, you must correctly identify all the related skills you possess.
 Common examples of these skills include; planning and research, attention to detail, data collection, critical thinking, problem-solving skills, technical skills, project management, and communication.

 The following steps will teach you how to add probing skills to your resume:

-Look through the job description: The first thing to do is to check through the job description and find out if the employer is on the market for specific research skills.
-Go ahead to list all the skills that you possess that correlate with the requirements in their job post.
-You may decide to tailor your CV to comply with your potential employer’s needs or you may list all your research skills to let them know your overall capability.
+Look through the job description: The first thing to do is check the job description and find out if the employer is on the market for specific research skills.
+Go ahead and list all the skills you possess that correlate with the requirements in your job post.
+You may decide to tailor your CV to comply with your potential employer’s needs, or you may list all your research skills to let them know your overall capability.